Corneliu Calotescu

 After being promoted to major general on 25 October 1942, Calotescu took command of the 3rd Infantry Division on 21 March 1943.
 After the coup d'état of 23 August 1944, he was named commander of the 2nd Vânători de munte Division, with which he fought in Transylvania until October 12, 1944, when he went into the reserves.

 On 22 March 1945, Calotescu was put into retirement by the Petru Groza government.
 In May 1945 he was tried by the Bucharest People's Tribunal; found guilty of crimes perpetrated during the 1941 Odessa massacre, he was condemned to death.
 Later that year his sentence was commuted to life imprisonment, and he was sent to Aiud Prison.
 In June 1956 he was pardoned and released.
 He returned to Pitești, where he died in 1970.
+In April 1968, Corneliu Calotescu was legally rehabilitated, received a pension and was assigned a comfortable, fully furnished apartment.